-The existing Terminal of area 47.390 m2 is under rearrangement and refurbishment, with considerable expansion of commercial functions.
-Complete rehabilitation of 80.000 m2 apron area and airside pavements refurbishment has been realized.
-New Fire Station will be constructed.
+The existing terminal of 47,390 m2 was rearranged and refurbished, with considerable expansion of commercial operations.
+The full rehabilitation of the apron area of 80.000 m2 and the airside pavements refurbishment have been completed.
+New Fire Station was constructed.
+Works were completed on November 30, 2019.

-Mytilene (MJT)
+Mitilene (MJT)

-A new Terminal of area 7.757 m2 is under construction south of the existing one.
-On the airside, apron will be rehabilitated and apron lights reorganized.
+The construction of the new terminal of 7.757 m2, south of the existing terminal, was completed.
+On the airside, apron was rehabilitated and apron lights reorganized.
+Works were completed on November 30, 2019.